 He is a founder member of the Delhi Bird Club.

-Aditya Panda is a wildlife conservationist, photographer and canine enthusiast based in Orissa.
-An avid champion of the INDog, he is committed to raising its profile and having it officially recognized as a breed.
-He is an INDog owner and has observed INDogs as pets, working animals and as free-ranging animals for many years.
-Aditya was awarded the Young Naturalist Award from Sanctuary Asia in 2007 and the Carl Zeiss Wildlife Conservation Award in 2010.
+Aditya Panda is a naturalist, wildlife conservationist, photographer and canine enthusiast based in Orissa.
+An avid champion of the INDog, he is committed to raising its profile and having it officially recognised as a breed.
+His first INDog, Robin, sparked his interest in the breed and he has observed INDogs as pets, working animals and as free-ranging animals for many years.